Deng Xiaoping: Further reforms

 Improving relations with the outside world was the second of two important philosophical shifts outlined in Deng's program of reform termed Gaige Kaifang (lit.
 Reforms and Openness).
 China's domestic social, political, and most notably, economic systems would undergo significant changes during Deng's time.
 The goals of Deng's reforms were summed up by the Four Modernizations, those of agriculture, industry, science and technology, and the military.

 The strategy for achieving these aims of becoming a modern, industrial nation was the socialist market economy.
 Deng argued that China was in the primary stage of socialism and that the duty of the party was to perfect so-called "socialism with Chinese characteristics", and "seek truth from facts".
 (This somewhat resembles the Leninist theoretical justification of the New Economic Policy (NEP) in the 1920s, which argued that the Soviet Union had not gone deeply enough into the capitalist phase and therefore needed limited capitalism in order to fully evolve its means of production.)
 The "socialism with Chinese characteristics" settles a benign structure for the implementation of ethnic policy and forming a unique method of ethnic theory.

 Deng's economic policy prioritized developing China's productive forces.
 In Deng's view, this development "is the most fundamental revolution from the viewpoint of historical development[,]" and "[p]oor socialism" is not socialism.
 His theoretical justification for allowing market forces was:

 Unlike Hua Guofeng, Deng believed that no policy should be rejected outright simply because it was not associated with Mao.
-Unlike more conservative leaders such as Chen Yun, Deng did not object to policies on the grounds that they were similar to ones that were found in capitalist nations.
+Unlike more conservative leaders such as Chen Yun, Deng did not immediately object to policies on the grounds that they were similar to ones that were found in capitalist nations.

 This political flexibility towards the foundations of socialism is strongly supported by quotes such as: